henophilia/henophilia.org/content/index.md

 As pleasure, meaning, trust, belief, beauty and art are closely interconnected, by expressing henophilia, henophilia.org sees itself merely as a highly dynamic **art project**, focusing on holistic creativity and creation.
 [Ideas deserve to be aesthetic.](https://signaturen-magazin.de/georg-wilhelm-friedrich-hegel---das-aelteste-systemprogramm-des-deutschen-idealismus--.html) Just like any art, the beauty of henophilia cannot be described, but it can only be felt.
 # Co-creation
 Following the spirit of realizing synergetic pleasure, of course this is a co-creative work.
 If you deeply resonate with this and want to start ideating and building, please get in touch via synergies@henophilia.org.
 If you disagree with anything or think that something is incomplete or incorrect, please get in touch via email as well or [raise an issue on GitHub](https://github.com/pleasurerealizers/pleasurerealizers.org).
-Additionally, this text shall be available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).
+Additionally, this text shall be available under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license.

-Last update: 2024-10-02
+Last update: 2024-10-03
 # Epilogue
 Primordial trust in yourself is **equivalent** to henophilia, i.e. one core part of henophilia is itself.
 From the practical side, belief systems are always somewhat self-referential and that's what makes them mystic.
 Maybe henophilia.org is the better promised second volume of Hölderlin's Hyperion?